yugabyte/yugabyte-db/docs/content/latest/troubleshoot/nodes/recover-disk.md

 The tserver automatically detects the disk failure and tries to spread the data on that disk to other healthy nodes in the cluster.
 In a single-zone setup with a replication factor (RF) of `3`: if you started with four nodes or more, then there would be at least three nodes left after one failed.
-In this case, re-replication is automatically started if a tserver/disk is down for 10 minutes.
+In this case, rereplication is automatically started if a YB-TServer or disk is down for 10 minutes.

 In a multi-zone setup with a replication factor (RF) of `3`: YugabyteDB will try to keep one copy of data per zone.
 In this case, for automatic rereplication of data, a zone needs to have at least two YB-TServers so that if one fails,